rclone/rclone/docs/content/donate.md

 ## Personal users

-If you are a personal user and you would like to support the project with sponsorship as a way of saying thank you then that would be most appreciated {{< icon "fa fa-heart heart" >}}
+If you are a personal user and you would like to support the project with sponsorship as a way of saying thank you that would be most appreciated. {{< icon "fa fa-heart heart" >}}

 ## Business users